jhucsf/spring2020/assign/assign03.md

 memory address given in hexadecimal; the `0x` at the beginning means “the following is hexadecimal” and is not itself part of the address.
 You can **ignore** the third field for this assignment.

+Note that you should assume that each load or store in the trace accesses at most 4 bytes of data, and that no load or store accesses data which spans multiple cache blocks (a.k.a. "lines".)

 Your cache simulator will be configured with the following cache design parameters which are given as command-line arguments (see below):